 To grasp the health status and utilization of health services, the government conducts regular survey on the nation.
-One is a questionnaire survey on households [National Household Survey(NHS)] and the other is a survey on hospitals and clinics [Patient Survey].
+One is a questionnaire survey on households [National Household Survey (NHS)] and the other is a survey on hospitals and clinics [Patient Survey].

-According to the NHS conducted in June 2004, 32.3% of the population has at least one physical complaint. percent of those who express at least one physical complaints increases with age in both sexes.
-The figure is a slight increase from 3 years ago (30.5% in 1998 survey), which may reflect the aging of the population.
+According to the NHS conducted in June 2013, 31.2% of the population has at least one physical complaint.
+The percent of those who express at least one physical complaints increases with age in both sexes.

-NHS also surveys the perceived health status of the population. how they perceive their health status, 40.6% of the population aged 6 years or over answered that their health is good or fair while 11.5% answered "not good" or "bad".
+NHS also surveys the perceived health status of the population.
+Asked how they perceive their health status, 35.4% of the population aged 15 years or over answered that their health is good or fair while 14.6% answered "not good" or "bad".

 International comparison of perceived health status reveals somewhat interesting findings.
-The OECD Health Data compares the percent of those who perceive their health status "good" as shown in the following graph.
-In the comparison year of 1998, 44.5% of the Japanese perceived their health as either "good" or "fair" almost on a par with the figure of Koreans. other hand, the U.S. and Canada had a far higher figure of nearly 90%.
+The OECD Health Statistics compares the percent of those who perceive their health status "good" as shown in the following graph.
+In the comparison year of 2013, 35.4% of the Japanese perceived their health as either "good", almost on a par with the figure of Koreans.
+On the other hand, the U.S. and Canada had a far higher figure of nearly 90%.
 One might be cautioned in interpreting these findings because such subjective perception may involve methodology of survey and cultural attitudes.

-Utilization of medical care is estimated

-by Patient Survey conducted every three years.
-Patient Survey is a nation-wide sampling survey on inpatients and outpatients of hospitals and clinics and is conducted on one day in middle of October every three years, the latest of which was conducted in October 2002.

-As of the survey date, 1.2% of the population is hospitalized and 5.4% of the population visited outpatient clinics.
+Utilization of medical care is estimated by Patient Survey conducted every three years.
+Patient Survey is a nation-wide sampling survey on inpatients and outpatients of hospitals and clinics and is conducted on one day in middle of October every three years, the latest of which was conducted in October 2014.
+As of the survey date, 1% of the population is hospitalized and 5.7% of the population visited outpatient clinics.
 Age and sex-specific utilization expressed as the estimated number of patients per 100,000 populations is displayed in the graph.
+What is noteworthy is that the utilization of outpatient services of the elderly over 80 y decreases thanks to the increased utilization of inpatient.